 We market our products worldwide to a diverse customer base, principally throughout the Americas, Europe, and Asia.
-We grant credit terms in the normal course of business to our customers.
-We perform on-going credit evaluations of our customers and adjust credit limits based upon payment history and the customer's current credit worthiness, as determined through review of their current credit information.
-We continuously monitor collections and payments from customers and maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
-Estimated losses are based on historical experience and any specific customer collection issues identified.
+We grant credit terms in the normal course of business to our customers and perform on-going credit evaluations of our customers.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which requires that credit losses be reported based on expected losses instead of the incurred loss model.
+Based on this ASU, customers' credit limits are adjusted based upon their reasonably expected credit worthiness which is determined through review of their payment history, their current credit information, and any foreseeable future events.
+Collections and payments from customers are continuously monitored and allowances for doubtful accounts for estimated losses resulting from the inability of the Company's customers to make required payments are maintained.
+Estimated losses are based on historical experience, any specific customer collection issues identified, and any reasonably expected future adverse events.
 If the financial condition of our customers were to deteriorate resulting in an impairment of their ability to make payments, additional allowances and related bad debt expense may be required.